Strong Passwords and other Myths

 4.6 Password Management Tools

 It should be noted that tools exist to allow end-users to use strong passwords without having to remember them.
-Software generates a password in encrypted form and all the end-user has to remember is one ‘master’ password.
+The software generates a password in encrypted form and all the end-user has to remember is one ‘master’ password.
 However, though these tools address the reuse issue to a modest extent, they have many limitations, including the fact that if the master password is cracked, it opens the gate for the hacker.

 5. Can service providers afford not to step up authentication?

-Using authentication methods that require factors that include what you know, what you own and what you are, mean that passwords are no longer necessary, and even if a password is one of the authentication factors, it cannot unlock accounts by itself.
+Using authentication methods that require factors that include what you know, what you own and what you are, means that passwords are no longer necessary, and even if a password is one of the authentication factors, it cannot unlock accounts by itself.

 Adopting these methodologies would dramatically decrease identity theft, which is expected to surpass traditional theft, as the rewards to the hackers are high as username/passwords are highly lucrative.
 It is also important to highlight the often devastating impact these anonymous online crimes have on the victims.

-As adoption of online services continues to increase, service providers cannot afford to overlook the security and authentication of their end-users.
+As the adoption of online services continues to increase, service providers cannot afford to overlook the security and authentication of their end-users.
 They have a duty of care.